1st Trimester

 • Fingers and toes are fully separated with tiny nails beginning to grow

-• External genitals are developing (though still too early to determine sex)
+• External genitals are developing, though it is still too early to determine sex

 • Vocal cords are forming